svenstaro/fints-institute-db/README.md

 This is mostly a note for me on how to release this thing:

-- `cargo release --dry-run`
 - `cargo release`
+- `cargo release --execute`
-- Releases will automatically be deployed by Github Actions.
+- Releases will automatically be deployed by GitHub Actions.